China property investment slows, but sales rebound in June

 China Vanke, the country's largest developer by sales, said June sales totalled 13.3 billion yuan, flat from a year earlier, but up from May's 10.7 billion yuan.

-Domestic media also reported home buyers in some cities queued up overnight before the property project launches, panicking that they might lose out when home prices start rising again.
+Domestic media also reported home buyers in some cities queued up overnight before the property project launches, panicking that they might lose out when home prics start rising again.

 A Reuters poll on Thursday showed a median forecast of 2.5 percent rise in China's home prices in the second half after a drop of 1.4 percent in the first six months.
 That overthrew the consensus in an April poll which predicted a home price drop of 15-25 percent in 2012.